 - Michigan Vehicle Code 257.602b, Michigan's anti-texting law, prohibits reading, sending or typing a text messages on a wireless device.
-Use of a hand-held mobile device as a telephone is prohibited for commercial drivers and school bus operators.
+Use of a hand-held mobile device, such as a telephone, is prohibited for commercial drivers and school bus operators.

 - A bill proposing tougher texting-and-driving standards, including a $250 fine for drivers using an electronic device not mounted and voice-activated.

 - "Operation Ghost Rider" in Macomb County, using officers in unmarked vehicles to catch and ticket distracted drivers.

 - Consideration of investment in "textalyzer" technology, which would help police crack down on illegal texting behind the wheel.

 As our Macomb County car accident attorneys know, texting while driving is a serious problem - one that is a top concern for many in Michigan.
 A recent AAA Consumer Pulse survey on distracted driving revealed 95 percent of Michigan's residents said texting and driving was their No. 1 concern on the road.

 The National Highway Traffic Safety Administration (NHTSA) reports nearly 3,500 people died in distracted driving crashes just in 2015.
 Taking your eyes of the road for just 5 seconds (the average time it takes to read a text message) will have you driving blind for the entire length of a football field, assuming you're traveling 55 mph.